Jan Stringer

 Jan Stringer Scholarship

-To provide educational resources to students who are pursuing a career in nursing.
+Supporting students pursuing a career in nursing.

-Criteria
+Eligibility Criteria

 Applicant must:

-- Intend to pursue a career in nursing
+- Intend to pursue a career in nursing.

-- Demonstrate financial need
+- Demonstrate financial need.

 Jan was born October 30, 1954 in Rockford, IL, the daughter of the late Paul J. and LaVonne M. (Michelson) Cascio.
 Jan graduated in 1972 from Jefferson High School in Rockford.
 She met her loving husband, Steve, that summer and their love blossomed like the first yellow flower of spring.
 They were married on July 6, 1974.